w3c/wai-intro-atag/content/social-media.md

 People with disabilities use your social media tool for work, leisure, and others.

-By making your social media tool accessible, you are being inclusive of people with disabilities and you are improving your tool's reputation.
+By making your social media tool accessible, you are helping create more inclusive communities and you are improving your tool's reputation.

 Content creators and content consumers need social media that: